philsinatra/IDM221/docs/assignments/assignment-00.md

-# IDM221 Assignment - Preparation
+# IDM221 Assignment: Preparation

 This page describes an assignment for this course.
 Due dates and submissions are handled through [Drexel Blackboard](https://learn.dcollege.net/).

-## Assignment - Preparation
+## Assignment: Preparation

 This assignment focuses on getting setup and preparing for your final project.